Chocolate Chess Pie

 ingredients for chocolate chess pie

-That thin, paper-like crust happens because of the sucrose in the pie mixture heating and melting into the pie at different rates because of the time it takes for the heat to penetrate into the interior of the crust.
+• The Crackle: The secret to this perfect Chocolate Chess Pie is the crackly, paper-thin crust on top that gives it the feel of a wonderfully cooked brownie.
+The two secret ingredients to getting a great, crackly brownie crust are to watch your oven’s temperature, and to keep the ratio of white sugar to other sweeteners the same.
+That thin, paper-like crust forms because of the sucrose in the pie mixture heating and melting into the pie at different rates because of the time it takes for the heat of the oven to penetrate the filling through the crust.

 slice of chocolate chess pie on a pie server